-- Active and happy residents who benefit from living in proximity to the natural environment.

-- Healthy waterways teeming with life and supported by good water quality, a lack of erosion and dense riparian canopy. - Efficiently designed utility networks making use of shared service corridors. - An ongoing role in limiting the release of wastewater to the ocean, by using recycled water for irrigation.
+- Active and happy residents who benefit from living in proximity to the natural environment. - A network of bike paths and walking trails to get around safely, sustainably and efficiently, away from major roads and enjoying natural scenery. - Large tracts of good quality vegetation that provide a diverse and connected set of habitats. - Healthy waterways teeming with life and supported by good water quality, a lack of erosion and dense riparian canopy. - Efficiently designed utility networks making use of shared service corridors. - An ongoing role in limiting the release of wastewater to the ocean, by using recycled water for irrigation.